 A way to soften the sharp edges of the hard-sphere model while still not including sub-nucleonic degrees of freedom and also maintaining the overall smooth shape of the proton is to consider a Gaussian nucleon.
 In this case, the nucleon transverse profile can be calculated analytically and is given by

 with $B_p$ being the nucleon width, which is related to the root mean square radius of the proton as $r_p=\sqrt{2B_p}$.
-Older fits to HERA data~\cite{reza}, as well as recent Bayesian analysis based solely on information from $e+p$ collisions from HERA~\cite{Mantysaari:2022ffw}, show that $B_p\approx 4\,{\rm GeV}^2$, while recent Bayesian analysis of combined data on diffractive $J/\Psi$ photoproduction in $\gamma + p$ and $\gamma + Pb$ collisions yield smaller values~\cite{Mantysaari:2025ltq}.
+Older fits to HERA data~\cite{reza}, as well as a recent Bayesian analysis based solely on information from $e+p$ collisions from HERA~\cite{Mantysaari:2022ffw}, show that $ B_p\approx 4\,{\rm GeV}^{-2}$, while a recent Bayesian analysis of combined data on diffractive $J/\Psi$ photoproduction in $\gamma + p$ and $\gamma + Pb$ collisions yields a smaller value~\cite{Mantysaari:2025ltq}.

 The probability of having a collision at nucleon level between a projectile and a target separated by an impact parameter $b$ is now related to their overlap function, $T_{NN^\prime}$, which can be calculated analytically in this model,